-Your supervised field experiences (i.e., practica and internships) are crucial developmental steps in one's professional preparation.
-Students in CEPRs counseling programs concentrate their experiences in community settings such as mental health centers, community agencies, or hospitals; in city, county or private schools; or higher education settings.
+Each of the degree programs in the Counseling Division require clinical practice rotations in the form of practicum and internship.
+Your supervised field experiences (i.e., practicum and internship) are crucial developmental steps in one's professional preparation.
+Students in the Counseling Division's programs concentrate their experiences in community settings such as the university-wide Interprofessional Community Health Clinic (ICHC), community mental health centers, community agencies, or hospitals; in city, county or private schools; or higher education settings.
 These clinical experiences are intended to assist students in the integration of knowledge learned in other academic experiences as well as to develop their clinical skills.